armensly/ucsc_genome_browser_file_hosting/README.md

 # ucsc_genome_browser_file_hosting
+## NOTE: although these filenames are atac1 they come from atac0, too lazy to rename
 I keep the files that need to be web-accessed by UCSC genome browser to be displayed here

 Upload on ucsc genome browser using: